Pine Shavings For Chickens: Pros, Cons and Comparison

-But why and how it is used?
+But why and how is it used?
 Let’s find out the answer.

 Proper bedding is most important in a chicken coop to provide insulation and reduce moisture, odor elimination, and cleanliness.
-This reduces the risk of diseases and parasites.
+This practice reduces the risk of diseases and parasites.

-Pine shavings keep the coop surface dry and clean.
+Pine wood shavings keep the coop surface dry and clean.
 Moreover, it provides a pleasant and manageable life for flocks.

 In this guide, we have explained the benefits of using pine shaving in chicken coops.